Learn how to apply for a startup loan to get your business plan going.

 Depending on the kind of credit you seek, you may also have to provide collateral.
 While applying for a startup loan does not take much time, it can take up to a month or more for the lender to process your application and disburse approved funds.

+- Eligibility criteria.
 Not all providers of business loans for startups have the same eligibility requirements.
 For example, to qualify for an SBA 7(A) loan you would have to provide 10% as down payment, you’ll have to personally guarantee the loan if you have more than 20% ownership and you’ll have to provide some kind of collateral to secure the loan.

+- Collateral.
 Many startup loans require you to provide some form of collateral.
 This can be through equity in your home or in the equipment or vehicles you own as part of your business.
 You can even get a business loan to purchase new equipment where the equipment itself acts as collateral.

-Benefits and drawbacks of these loans
+Benefits and drawbacks of startup loans

 - Hold on to equity.
 When you get the right kind of startup loan you don’t have to give up equity in your business.
 After you repay the loan completely, you retain complete ownership of your company.